What is A/B Testing? A Beginner's Guide

 Working

-There are three parts that need to be tackled: run an A/B test, variant generation based on random assignment, an event pipeline to collect all the metrics, and finally, dashboards with statistics for decision making.
+Three parts need to be tackled: run an A/B test, variant generation based on random assignment, an event pipeline to collect all the metrics, and finally, dashboards with statistics for decision-making.

-There are many open-source or third-party products that help you with all or some of those tasks.
-You could even use GA to track your metrics, although using Google Analytics for your A/B testing reports is not recommended.
-See this great post from Georgi Georgiev about the subject.
+Many open-source or third-party products can help you with all or some of those tasks.
+Though be mindful of potential pitfalls, such as using Google Analytics for your A/B testing See this great post from Georgi Georgiev about the subject.

 Here are some vital points that you must remember while performing A/B testing:

-• Set your goals: it is essential to know what you wish to accomplish through the A/B test.
+• Set your goals: Know what you wish to accomplish through the A/B test.
 You must focus on one metric initially.
 Gradually you can perform the tests on other metrics, and this helps you to get clear data.

-• Select the element to test: you shall go step-by-step.
+• Select the element to test: Take a step-by-step approach.
 Choose one element at first and make sure it is associated with the metric you wish to improve.

-• Perform complete analysis of the existing data: you must analyze the existing data first by using some reliable and credible tools such as Google analytics.
-The data accumulated becomes your foundation and the deciding factor of further improvement.
+• Perform a complete analysis of the existing data: you must analyze the existing data first by using some reliable and credible tools such as Google Analytics.
+Think of accumulated data as the building blocks of your success story – the more you collect, the stronger your foundation for improvement becomes.

-• Perform the A/B testing: select the elements that, according to you, would improvise the target metric.
+• Perform the A/B testing: select the elements that you believe would improve the target metric.

 Benefits of A/B Testing

-There are a plethora of advantages of A/B testing.
+There is a plethora of advantages of A/B testing.
 Here is a list:

-• Escalate conversion rate: to enhance the general conversion rate, A/B testing assist you to optimize your website and improvise the user’s experience
+• Escalate conversion rate: to enhance the general conversion rate, A/B testing assists you in optimizing your website and improving the user experience

 • Enhancing the engagement of visitors: A/B testing helps you to understand what the audience needs.
-Make the modifications as per the user requirements.
+Make the modifications in line with user requirements.

 • Make informed decisions according to the quantified results: assess the results after completion of the testing process.
 Jot down the analytics and prepare a plan accordingly.